Latest from climate justice

 A climate transition has to be informed by the best scientific understanding of climate change, the most cost-effective response and have widespread support.
 Yet, what is crucial for a climate transition is that it be a just transition, one that distributes any costs or benefit to the right groups and in the right way.
 The climate justice project aims to provide accessible discussions of some of the justice related issues that underpin an effective response to climate change.

-The emissions produced from the fossil fuels extracted by Australia’s major gas, coal and oil producing companies – “carbon ...
+It’s a shocking fact: the emissions produced annually from the fossil fuels extracted by Australia’s major gas, coal and oil p...

 Do my actions make a difference?

 This video was made as part of an ARC Discovery grant ‘Ethics, Responsibility and the Carbon Budget’ (Univ of Adelaide, ANU, Oxford and UNSW). ...

 In 2016 Australia signed the Paris Agreement, pledging to reduce its greenhouse gas emissions by 26-28% against 2005 levels by 2030.
 But our domestic emissions are only part of the...

 Export emissions interactive tool

 The export emissions tool displays the emissions produced from the fossil fuels exported from Australia, Norway, Canada and the USA.
 The tool shows exported CO2-e.
 The tool allows the user to view the exported emissions produced by fuel, year and country.
 The tool also has a ‘responsibility bar’ that allows the user to attribute responsibility for emissions based on how much responsibility they think the exporting country should have.
 For a discussion of this issue see the article ‘The Morality of Exports’.